thekalinga/bootstrap4-intellij/README.md

 ## What's new

+Since 1.0.1 (15 Dec 2016):

+1. Changed all keys to be mapped using `-` instead of `/`
+2. Changed the way readme is generated
+3. Renamed few templates & deleted few duplicate templates

 Since 1.0.0 (14 Dec 2016):

-Initial support for Bootstrap v4.0.0-alpha.5 & Font awesome 4.7
+1. Initial support for Bootstrap v4.0.0-alpha.5 & Font awesome 4.7

 ## Documentation